Don't Be: Cultural references

-In the opening scene of the director's cut version of "Don't Be" a drink called Isoroku is shown, a tribute to the Japanese admiral Isoroku Yamamoto.
+In the opening scene of the video format version of "Don't Be", a drink called Isoroku is shown, a tribute to the Japanese admiral Isoroku Yamamoto.
 During the episode, Shinji wears a shirt with the inscription XTC, in homage to the British band of the same name.
 Virginie Nebbia compared Arael to Perolynga, an antagonist from Ultraman, and Kyoko to Kushana's mother from Hayao Miyazaki's Nausicaä of the Valley of the Wind, who also speaks to a doll believing it to be her daughter.
-Arael's mental attack, on the other hand, according to Nebbia, resembles Solaris, the animated ocean protagonist of Stanisław Lem's novel of the same name.
+According to Nebbia, Arael's mental attack, on the other hand, resembles Solaris, the animated ocean protagonist of Stanisław Lem's novel of the same name.
 Kyoko's madness is caused by a mental contamination, which the Evangelion Glossary linked to the phenomenon of a mental contagion, where one patient's symptoms are passed onto another by suggestion.

 Several psychological terms appear during Arael's attack, such as primary identification, dependency, manifestation, shadow, suppression, masculine protest, and attachment behavior.
 In Asuka's inner monologue, the English title of the episode, "Don't Be", is visible.
 According to the official film-book of the series, these are words no Western parent would say to their children.
 Asuka rejects the doll given to her by her stepmother and attempts to abandon her childish behavior in order to become an adult; her attachment behavior consists of attempting to gain the approval of others.
 Furthermore, as in the concept of imprinting studied by Konrad Lorenz, Rei rarely shows emotions towards anyone other than Gendo, her primary attachment figure.
 The Evangelion Chronicle encyclopedia notes that Asuka performs reaction formation, another term present in the monologue, a defence mechanism consisting of replacing a feeling with its opposite; unlike a child who cries in order to gain affection, Asuka represses this desire by displaying an adult attitude.
 Her memories related to her past and her mother are repressed and removed from her consciousness.
 Asuka also demonstrates masculine protest, an aggressive and stereotypically masculine form of attitude shown by women who are tired of their feminine social role, thus competing with their male peers.